Terminal-2 icon

 If you are using cloud-based communications, you can use the existing API key that you use for Terminal API requests.

-5. If you plan to use the synchronous authorization adjustment, ask our Support Team to enable this for you.
+• Contact our Support Team to configure your payment methods.
+If you plan to use synchronous authorization adjustment, also ask them to enable this for you.

 Also be aware that you need to implement logic on your end, for example how to trigger card acquisition requests on the terminal, open the doors, or calculate the amount when you make an authorization adjustment.